 Our first stop today will be on Lake Titicaca´s famous floating reed islands – specifically the island of Uros where we will be able to see the locals´ unique way of life and have the chance to ride in a traditional boat made entirely of reeds.

-We then move on via boat (3 hours) to the island of Amantaní where we will hike to the top of island´s mountain (4150m) to see the Temples of the Pachamama and Pachatata.
+We then move on via boat (3 hours) to the island of Amantaní where we will hike to the top of island´s mountain (4150m/13615ft) to see the Temples of the Pachamama and Pachatata.
 In the late afternoon you will be welcomed by the local Aymara/Quechua families and experience their hospitality by staying with them for the night.
 You will experience the local life with their traditions and customs: food made in a traditional way and authentic music performed by the family.

 Days 15 - LAKE TITICACA

-Wake up early to visit the neighbouring island of Taquile, where you will we see a whole other way of local life.
-Here, men are busy knitting distinctive woollen hats while women are working on the fields.
+Wake up early to visit the neighboring island of Taquile, where you will we see a whole other way of local life.
+Here, men are busy knitting distinctive woolen hats while women are working on the fields.
 The craftsmen here are renowned worldwide for their complicated designs and incredible skill, and it´s fascinating to see how life differs between two islands that are so close together.
 There will be an opportunity to buy some of these unique handicrafts.

 Transfer back to Puno after lunch.